lucastetreault/siga-scrapper/README.md

-Run the following commands to scrap SIGA jobs and output in JSON format:
+Run the following commands to scrape SIGA jobs and output in JSON format:

 `yarn install`